-As part of the dispensing process, pharmacies will scan the UI and send the details to the NMVS, which will compare the UI with the data uploaded by manufacturers.
+As part of the dispensing process, pharmacies will scan the UI and send the details to the NMVS, which will compare the UI with the data uploaded by manufacturers; this process is known as verification.
 If the two items match, a confirmation message will be returned.
 The dispenser will then send another message to the NMVS to change the status of the product to “Inactive – decommissioned”, preventing any other pack with the same UI from being authenticated – duplication of packs being a sign that falsification might have occurred.
+This process is known as decommissioning.
 During dispensing, there will also be a check that the pack still has an intact anti-tampering device.

 Parallel traders will also be able to use the system.
 They will decommission the UIs of products to be repacked or relabelled and then upload new UIs (maintaining a link at batch level to the original product).